django-getpaid/django-plans/docs/source/settings.rst

 Default: ``monthly``

 This settings switches invoice counting per days, month or year basis.
-It requires to provide one of the value:
+It requires to provide one of the value or a callable:

  * Invoice.NUMBERING.DAILY
  * Invoice.NUMBERING.MONTHLY